- Swim at the base of the La Fortuna waterfall

 Day 1: Arrive in San José

-Welcome to Costa Rica, the land of pura vida!
+Welcome to Costa Rica!
 After arriving at Juan Santamaría International Airport in San José, a local representative will meet you and escort you to your hotel.
 The rest of the day you'll have free to explore the city at your leisure.